 Students take the practicum (Research in I/O Psychology) each fall and spring during this master’s program.

 Speaking of, it takes about two and a half years to accumulate the 38 credits needed to graduate.
-It also takes around $22,000 per academic year, almost a bull’s eye for the median price of psychology master’s programs on our list.

 University of Louisiana at Lafayette

 Richard Simmons.
 Frank Ocean.
 Too many athletes and politicians to name.
 The guy who played Little Ricky on I Love Lucy.
-They’ve all matriculated at the University of Louisiana in Lafayette, the center of creole and Cajun culture in the region.
+They’ve all matriculated at the University of Louisiana in Lafayette, the center of Creole and Cajun culture in the region.

 Those cultures probably have unique psychological profiles, the kind of things you could learn at the University of Louisiana.
 Like a lot of other graduate-level psychology programs, ULL’s is primarily geared toward people intending to pursue their doctorates.
 This top psychology master’s program is designed flexibly to reflect the academic and career aspirations of graduate students.